potterzot/research_plan/README.md

 Research Plan
 -------------

 This github repository contains my research plan as a living document.
 It is meant as an evolving draft to reflect my interests and thoughts, and to elicit feedback, rather than as a final form.
-The repository also serves as version control.
+The repository also serves as version control for previous iterations of my research plan.

+You might want to see my list of [ideas](ideas.md) or the [research plan itself](research_plan.md).
+A pdf version is available [here](research_plan.pdf).